FAMILIAR-project/VaMoS2025/content/call-for-papers.md

 ## Format and Submission Site

 All submissions must be written in English and follow the double-column ACM template with the options sigconf, review, and anonymous (for technical papers only):\documentclass[sigconf,review,anonymous]{acmart}.
 At least one author is expected to attend the conference and present the accepted paper.
 All submissions must be in PDF format.
-The submission website is Easychair, and will be open on August, 15th.
 All accepted papers will be published in the ACM Digital Library.

+Submissions will be handled via EasyChair : https://easychair.org/my/conference?conf=vamos2025

 ## Artifact Evaluation